AhmedFarrukh/QuantizationExperiments/README.md

   </tbody>
 </table>

-Some of the hardware, as shown, has special deep learning optimizations.
+Some of the hardware, as shown, have special deep learning optimizations.
 The AVX-512 VNNI instruction set on newer Intel CPUs is designed to accelerate Convolutional Neural Networks.
 The new Raspberry Pi 5 also has special machine learning optimizations.

 BogoMips values, also reported in the table, are a measurement of CPU speed made by the Linux kernel.

 ## Run my experiment
-In the following experiments, we first load the original quantized models in `.tflite` format from Google Drive, then repeatedly run the benchmark on each model, and finally plot the results.
+In the following experiments, we first load the original and quantized models from Google Drive, then repeatedly run the benchmark on each model, and finally plot the results.

 ### Measure inference time on Google Colab hosted runtime
 Click the button below to open the measuring_inference_times.ipynb notebook on Google Colab: